litestar-org/litestar/docs/usage/6-dependency-injection/3-the-provide-class.md

 # The Provide Class

-The class `starlite.datastructures.Provide` is a wrapper used for dependency injection.
+The [`Provide`][starlite.datastructures.Provide] class is a wrapper used for dependency injection.
 To inject a callable you must wrap it in `Provide`:

 ```python
 from starlite import Provide, get